We often talk about the ills caused by the horse moving on the forehand, and we dissect and analyze movement in an effort to understand.

 Similar to having to drop the back, the horse sometimes has to drop the base of his neck and lift his head.
 This will help him keep going although there is a lot of weight on the front end.

 When the neck is dropped and the back is hollow, the hind end simply cannot support the body.
 There is no room for the legs to reach forward and under the body, which is where they need to be to receive the bulk of the weight.

 The strides shorten because the horse becomes more earth-bound.
 In order to maintain the forehand balance, the horse has to scramble to keep from falling forward.
 Both the front and hind legs shorten in stride and often speed up in tempo.

 Although we like to blame trips and stumbles on external problems such as foot trims, footing and tack, if you watch and analyze carefully, you might notice that the way of going of the horse is often responsible for his regular missteps and occasional falls to the knees.

 9. Reins pulling on the mouth.

-The rider often feels the imbalance (although might not know who or how it is being caused) and therefore to help correct that awkward feeling, will take up the reins in an effort to hold himself up in the saddle.
+The rider often feels the imbalance (although might not know how it is being caused) and therefore to help correct that awkward feeling, will take up the reins in an effort to hold herself up in the saddle.